kangjoa/api-project/README.md

 # Bob's Burgers API

-Use this Bob's Burgers API to get information about your favorite characters and their best quotes.
+Use this Bob's Burgers API to get information about your favorite characters and their best quotes or to add, update, or delete characters and quotes.

 [Link to API documentation](https://kangjoa.github.io/api-project-docs/#/)